Examinees who pass the general examination and at least one specialty examination will become diplomates of the ABMGG.

 Revocation of ABMGG Certificates

-Any certificate issued by the ABMGG shall be subject to revocation at any time should the ABMGG determine in its sole judgment that a candidate who has received a certificate was in some respect not properly qualified to have received it or is in some respect not properly qualified to retain it.
+Any certificate issued by the ABMGG shall be subject to revocation at any time should the ABMGG determine in its sole judgment that a candidate who received a certificate was in some respect not properly qualified to have received it or is in some respect not properly qualified to retain it.